Insights

 Connect on LinkedIn

-Previously having worked in the automotive and retail sectors in the Nordic region across management roles in sales, marketing, product management and external partnerships, Jens now helps clients solve strategic issues with a customer-centric, data-driven mindset.
-Jens holds an...
+Jens Myhrman is a Senior Engagement Manager at SPP.
+He has previously worked in the automotive and retail sectors in the Nordic region across management roles in sales, marketing, product management and external partnerships.
+Jens now helps clients solve...

 Connect on email